 This 2-mile long, 1,000-foot deep canyon was formed by the Tallulah River and has been protected land as a Georgia State Park since 1993.
 A popular tourist attraction since the 1800s, Tallulah Gorge State Park continues to be a top destination for adventure travelers, who can hike, rock climb, mountain bike, kayak, swim, and raft the gorge.

 We started our hike from the Jane Hurt Yarn Interpretive Center.
-The trail traditionally starts by turning right at the first intersection, but we took a little detour to the left toward Overlook 1A and Overlook 1.
-These look down into the gorge with views of the suspension bridge and Bridal Veil Falls.
+The trail traditionally starts by turning right at the first intersection, but we took a little detour to the left on the North Rim Trail toward Overlook 1A and Overlook 1.
+These look down into the gorge with views of the suspension bridge, Oceana Falls, and Bridal Veil Falls.
 At Overlook 1 you can see the towers used by tightrope walker Karl Wallenda to cross the gorge.